 The Company entered into an investment advisory agreement with GSV Asset Management (the "Advisory Agreement") in connection with its initial public offering.
 Pursuant to the Advisory Agreement, GSV Asset Management will be paid a base annual fee of 2% of gross assets, and an annual incentive fee equal to the lesser of (i) 20% of the Company's realized capital gains during each calendar year, if any, calculated on an investment-by-investment basis, subject to a non-compounded preferred return, or "hurdle," and a "catch-up" feature, and (ii) 20% of the Company's realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid incentive fees.
-For the period from the close of the initial public offering through and including December 31, 2011, the fee was payable monthly in arrears, and was calculated based on the initial value of the Company's assets upon the closing of the public offering.
-For the three and nine months ended September 30, 2012, GSV Asset Management earned \$1,351,169 and \$3,099,186 in base management fees and \$0 in incentive fees, respectively.
-For the three months ended September 30, 2011 and for the period from January 6, 2011 (date of inception) to September 30, 2011, GSV Asset Management earned \$233,961 and \$384,904 in base management fees and \$0 in incentive fees, respectively.
+For the three months ended March 31, 2013 and March 31, 2012, GSV Asset Management earned \$1,283,599 and \$621,926, respectively, in base management fees and \$0 and \$0 in incentive fees, respectively.

-As of September 30, 2012, the Company was due \$3,315 from GSV Asset Management for reimbursement of expenses paid by the Company that were the responsibility of GSV Asset Management, and is included in the Statement of Assets and Liabilities.
+As of March 31, 2013, the Company was due \$8,505 from GSV Asset Management for reimbursement of expenses paid for by the Company that were the responsibility of GSV Asset Management, and is included in the Consolidated Statement of Assets and Liabilities.

-As of September 30, 2012, the Company owed certain officers and directors \$917 for reimbursements of other expenses.
-The Company owed GSV Asset Management \$41,197 for reimbursements of travel-related expenses.
-These are included in the Statement of Assets and Liabilities.
+As of March 31, 2013, the Company owed GSV Asset Management \$39,012 for reimbursements of travel-related and other expenses, and is included in the Consolidated Statement of Assets and Liabilities.

-As of December 31, 2011, the Company was due \$13,470 from GSV Asset Management for reimbursement of travel-related expenses paid for by the Company that were the responsibility of GSV Asset Management, and is included in the Statement of Assets and Liabilities.
+As of December 31, 2012, the Company was due \$5,723 from GSV Asset Management for reimbursement of expenses paid by the Company that were the responsibility of GSV Asset Management, and is included in the Consolidated Statement of Assets and Liabilities.

-As of December 31, 2011, the Company owed certain officers and directors \$10,782 for reimbursements of travel-related and other expenses.
-The Company owed GSV Asset Management \$78,427 for management fees and reimbursements of travel-related and other expenses.
-These are included in the Statement of Assets and Liabilities.
+As of December 31, 2012, the Company owed GSV Asset Management \$51,194 for reimbursements of travel-related expenses.
+These are included in the Consolidated Statement of Assets and Liabilities.